tur-ium/TheUberCarbonLogger/README.md

 # The Uber Carbon Logger
 A simple spreadsheet which calculates and logs the carbon emissions caused by your travel.
 Designed for use by organizations within London looking to track the carbon footprint of their travel.
-It would be good to extend this to other cities
+Developed for use at Imperial College by Artur Donaldson.
+Thanks also to There Must Be a Better Way / Profs Who Fly.

 # Try it now
 [![](download_button.png)](travel_emissions_log_YOUR_NAME_HERE.xlsx)